poseidon-code/supacons/README.md

 <link rel="stylesheet" href="../dist/supacons.all.css" />
 ```

-_Requires browser refresh everytime there is a change in `index.html` and every file linked with it._
+_Requires browser refresh everytime there is a change in `index.html` and every file linked with it._\
+If the changes are not reflected after simple brower refresh then refresh browser with
+<kbd>Ctrl</kbd> + <kbd>F5</kbd> _(i.e. refreshing with cleared cache)_

 ---

 ## Future Updates

--   A huge refactoring and structuring will happen when Font Awesome 6 releases with all its sharp variations _(regular, light, thin, duotone)_
+-   A huge refactoring and structuring has happened with the release of Font Awesome 6 sharp variations
-    which will definitely incorporate breaking changes for accessing all the variations of classic icons & sharp icons seperately.

--   A visual check for testing all the icons in an HTML document needs to be implemented as the scrapper may be incapable
-    of parsing all the unicode glyphs for every icon which will lead to no icons being shown.
+    _(solid, regular)_.
+Users of Supacons 6 needs to change the URLs inside the `<link>` tags as mentioned above.

+-   Other variations of sharp icons _(light, thin, duotone)_ will be incorporated without any breaking changes, users are rest assured.

 ---